KILTprotocol/kilt-workshop-101/3-attestation.md

 ```

 ## Take RequestForAttestation object
-Select a RequestForAttestation from the [exchange](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit) and paste it here.
+Get a RequestForAttestation from a fellow participant (if not sent directly, you can look at the [exchange](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit) and select one there) and paste it here.
 ```javascript
 const requestForAttestationAsJson = '[THE JSON OBJECT]' const requestForAttestationAsObj = JSON.parse(requestForAttestationAsJson)